-This report released December 2018 presents findings from a larger quantitative study about parenting, digital technologies and online risks.
+This report released December 2018 presents findings from a larger quantitative study about parenting and Pornography, digital technologies and online risks.
 It focuses on parents and caregivers’ awareness and attitudes regarding their child’s exposure to sexually explicit content online.
 The study was conducted in New Zealand based on a nationally representative sample.

 Summary of findings